1953 Classmates

 I am sorry that I will be unable to attend the 50th Reunion in three weeks.
 I know you will all have a great time.
 Since I can’t be there, I thought I would write a brief letter to let everyone know what has happened to me in the past 50 years, and to extend my best wishes to you all.

-This past June my wife and I had a mini-reunion with Patsy McDaniel Donalson and her husband.
+This past June my wife and I had a mini-reunion with Patsy McDaniel Donaldson and her husband.
 We met for lunch over on the Pacific Coast and tried to get caught up.
 Patsy is making periodic trips to North Carolina to visit her mother, and is far more up-to-date on Fayetteville than I am.
 We may be the only members of the FHS Class of 1953 that live in the San Francisco Bay Area of Northern California.
 Patsy will share my gossip with you since I know she plans to attend the reunion.

 Fayetteville seems a long way back – 50 years.
 I am not sure I have even driven through Fayetteville the past 50 years.
 But I have not forgotten.
 I was a Bragg Brat, and spent my last three years in high school with you.
 There were so many good friends – but I have lost contact with most.
 I wonder where they are today.